Belante/Comp.Network-Basics/README.md

-# Comp.Network-Basics
+# Welcome to Comp.Net
-A collection of personal notes on computer networks
+> [!NOTE]
+> This is an amateur, independent study of computer networks, conducted for educational purposes, and which is not yet complete.

+## Introduction
+This is a collection of personal notes I will develop during my time studying comp. network and other related topics.